This post may contain affiliate links.

 This Mediterranean Three Bean Salad is protein packed and full of vegetables.
 Kidney beans, white beans and chickpeas are combined with fresh vegetables, artichokes, fresh herbs and topped with a light dressing.
-This salad is a great for meal-preparation for your weekly meals or a potluck in the summer.
+This salad is a great for meal-preparation for your weekly meals or a group.

 Bean salads are a great salad option for weekly lunches, side dishes and potlucks.